The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 - Move oven rack to middle position and preheat oven to 350 degrees F while tart shell chills.
 Place tart pan on cookie sheet.
 Line tart with foil and place 1 pound of dried beans or pie weights on top of foil.
 Bake 30 minutes, then remove foil and weights, and return tart to oven to bake 8 more minutes.
 Place tart on oven rack to cool completely, about 2 hours.

-- MAKE CANNOLI FILLING: In bowl of stand mixer fitted with whisk attachment, whip cream until stiff peaks form.
+- In bowl of stand mixer fitted with whisk attachment, whip cream until stiff peaks form.
 Place cream into small bowl and set aside.

 - In the same mixing bowl, add ricotta cheese, powdered sugar, orange zest or extract, vanilla, and cinnamon.
 Mix on medium speed until well combined, about 1 minute.
 Fold in whipped cream and chocolate chips.

-- ASSEMBLE CANNOLI TART: Pour filling into cooled tart shell, and use offset spatula to smooth into even layer.
+- Pour filling into cooled tart shell, and use offset spatula to smooth into even layer.
 Chill tart 2 hours.

 - Pour chocolate over cannoli tart and carefully smooth into even layer.
 Sprinkle with mini chocolate chips.
 Place tart in fridge so ganache can set, about 60 minutes.
 Slice and serve!

 ENTER YOUR NAME AND EMAIL AND GET MY DELICIOUS WEEKLY NEWSLETTER...
 IT'S FREE!